revert-finance/lend/README.md

 ```

-Because the v3-periphery library (Solidity v0.8 branch) in PoolAddress.sol has a different POOL_INIT_CODE_HASH than the one deployed on Mainnet this needs to be changed for the integration tests to work properly.
+Because the v3-periphery library (Solidity v0.8 branch) in PoolAddress.sol has a different POOL_INIT_CODE_HASH than the one deployed on Mainnet this needs to be changed for the integration tests to work properly and for deployment!

 bytes32 internal constant POOL_INIT_CODE_HASH = 0xa598dd2fba360510c5a8f02f44423a4468e902df5857dbce3ca162a43a3a31ff;